このページは、まだ日本語ではご利用いただけません。翻訳中です。

 and key sets natively from your Kubernetes cluster.

-Before you create any Konnect entity, make sure you've installed Kong Gateway Operator and created a valid KonnectAPIAuthConfiguration and KonnectGatewayControlPlane in your cluster.
+Prerequisites: Install Kong Gateway Operator and create a valid KonnectAPIAuthConfiguration and KonnectGatewayControlPlane in your cluster.

 Prerequisites